cryptinq/architek/dev.md

 * [OK] Load the kernel
 * [OK] Load the configurations files

-* Initialize the core providers
+* [OK] Initialize the core providers
-  * Load the environment variables
+  * [OK] Load the environment variables provider

 * Initialize the core services
   * Initialize the logger
   * Initialize the arguments parser
   * Initialize the database connection

 * Initialize the ORM (= entities & repositories)

 * Initialize the services